hwayne/learntla/content/introduction/example/index.md

 There's a gap between when we check that Alice has enough money and when we actually transfer the money.
 With one process this wasn't a problem, but with two, it means her account can go negative.
 TLC is nice enough to provide the initial state and steps required to reproduce the bug.

 This example only covers a small subsection of the tool; we haven't even touched temporal properties, liveness, or set manipulation yet.
-Hopefully, though, this has shown you that even a cursory knowledge of TLA+ is enough discover interesting problems.
+Hopefully, though, this has shown you that even a cursory knowledge of TLA+ is enough to discover interesting problems.